Winter accidents: making a personal injury compensation claim

 The first step is to arrange a meeting with a personal injury solicitor to discuss your accident and your options.

-Your solicitor will write to the Defendant with allegations as to why they are believed to be at fault and the Defendant will either admit or deny liability.
-If liability is denied, the response will be assessed to see whether your Solicitors are able to continue, and further documentation (i.e. witness statements) may be obtained.
+Your solicitor will write to the Defendant, e.g. the Local Authority or land owner, with allegations as to why they are believed to be at fault and the Defendant will either admit or deny liability.
+If liability is denied, the response will be assessed to see whether your lawyers are able to continue, and further documentation (i.e. witness statements) may be obtained.

 If liability is admitted, the next step is to value the claim.
-We usually obtain copies of your medical records and arrange for you to be examined by an independent medical expert to prepare a report on your injuries.
-We use this report to value the claim.
+Our team usually obtain copies of your medical records and arrange for you to be examined by an independent medical expert to prepare a report on your injuries for the purpose of your claim.
+This report is used to value the injury element of your case.

 You will also be asked to provide any details of your financial losses with supporting evidence.
-Once the value of the claim is finalised, settlement negotiations will begin and settlement will follow shortly after.
-If no agreement is reached, the matter may proceed to court, however not many claims will reach this stage.
+Once the value of the claim is finalised, settlement negotiations will begin and settlement usually follows shortly after.
+If no agreement is reached, the matter may proceed to court, however, not many claims will reach this stage.

-What information will I need to provide in order to make a personal injury claim?
+What information will I need to provide to make a personal injury claim?

-Your solicitor would want to meet with you to obtain a full account of the accident, how and where it happened, why you think it happened, and what injuries you sustained.
-You will be asked to keep note of all expenses that you have incurred with supporting evidence, i.e. receipts for your claim for financial losses.
+Your personal injury solicitor will meet with you to obtain a full account of the accident, how and where it happened, why you think it happened, and what injuries you sustained.
+You will be asked to keep note of all expenses that you have incurred with supporting evidence, i.e. receipts for your claim for financial losses, and, on occasions, a “pain diary” to record your symptoms and recovery.
 You should keep any witness details in case they are needed to make a statement.
-It is always useful to have photographic evidence if the claim involves a slip/trip, or anything defective.
+It is always useful to have photographic evidence if the claim involves a slip,trip or fall, or anything defective.

 If an accident is caused by bad weather, what are my rights when it comes to making a personal injury claim?